Welcome to the KAIROS Blanket Exercise Program

 Banner of Endorsement

-Our History
+KBE History

-Created in 1997 by the Aboriginal Rights Coalition (ARC), a precursor to KAIROS, the KBE was intended to introduce Canadians to the major themes and findings of the Royal Commission on Aboriginal Peoples (RCAP).
-ARC brought together Indigenous Elders and educators with allies who wanted to make sure that RCAP and its recommendations were not shelved and forgotten.
-The KBE is built on the foundation of these long standing, collaborative initiatives and relationships between Indigenous and non-Indigenous people to raise awareness of continuing injustices and impacts of colonization, and to promote further learning.
-For over almost 25 years, ARC and now KAIROS have guided the KBEs development with the leadership of Indigenous Elders and facilitators.
-The script has been updated numerous times to reflect current events, including most recently the final reports of the Truth and Reconciliation Commission of Canada and the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+The Coalition brought together Elders, Indigenous educators, and allies who wanted to make sure that RCAP and its recommendations were not shelved and forgotten.
+The KBE is built on the foundation of these long standing, collaborative initiatives and relationships between Indigenous and non-Indigenous peoples to raise awareness of continuing injustices and impacts of colonization, and to promote further learning.
+For over two decades, ARC and now KAIROS have guided its ongoing development with the leadership of Elders and Indigenous facilitators across this land.

 KAIROS is a movement of Indigenous, settler and newcomer peoples committed to ecological justice and human rights.
 Through KAIROS, people of faith and conscience work together for change in Canada and beyond.
 We bring together 10 churches and religious organizations in faithful action, as well as Indigenous and non-Indigenous peoples, human rights and ecological justice advocates from Africa, Latin-America, Asia-Pacific and the Middle East, young activists with Elders, and women human rights defenders from around the world.
 KAIROS’ Indigenous rights work is based on four decades of solidarity, education and advocacy for recognition of Indigenous inherent rights to land and self-determination as distinct peoples and nations.